LyondellBasell Industries NV (LYB)

 Additional liquidity measure

-The cash conversion cycle of LyondellBasell Industries NV has fluctuated over the past eight quarters.
-It measures the time it takes for the company to convert its investments in inventory and other resources into cash inflows from sales.
+The cash conversion cycle of LyondellBasell Industries NV, which measures the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales, has shown a fluctuating trend over the past few years.